Spartan1776/hackazon/README.md

 - [config/db.sample.php](https://github.com/Newlode/hackazon/blob/master/docker-compose.yml)

 ## Special Thanks
-This project is a direct fork (+ 1 edit) from Newlode's OG Hackazon project -- thanks for all the hard work!
+This project is a direct fork (+ a couple of edits) from Newlode's OG Hackazon project -- thanks for all the hard work!